This Week in Health: Bike to Work, Eat Less Salt, Try Zumba

 Does taking antidepressants during pregnancy cause autism?

-New studies should give mothers reassurance that taking antidepressants doesn't necessarily raise the risk of autism in their children.
+New studies should reassure mothers that taking antidepressants doesn't necessarily raise the risk of autism in their children.

 Why Zumba isn't just for the young and fit

-Even people past middle age can benefit from the dance-based fitness program.
+Even people past middle age can benefit from the dance-based fitness class.
 A lower-intensity version of the exercise called Zumba Gold held up in a small new study.

 A cautionary tale: Antibiotics carry some surprising risks

-Antibiotics can carry some serious and surprising risks, including tendonitis.
+Antibiotics can come with some serious and surprising risks, including tendonitis.
 Here's what everyone should know about the common drugs.

 Do soda taxes really work?